This easy and healthy sumac shrimp & crispy chickpea salad with figs, beets and feta is the perfect light lunch or dinner.

 - 1 pinch salt, paprika and sumac generous pinch of each

-- In a small bowl, whisk together all of the ingredients.
+- To make the salad dressing, in a small bowl, whisk together all of the ingredients.
 Adjust seasonings, as necessary.
 Set aside.

 - Preheat oil in a large nonstick skillet over high heat.
 Add the chickpeas and a generous pinch of salt, pepper and paprika.
 Saute until golden and crispy, shaking or stirring often, for about 6 minutes.